AdamZA/markdown-cv/index.md

 __Intermediate Software Developer__, Full Stack

 A start-up focused on delivering Web and Mobile solutions for clients.
 I worked here for 3 and a half years, skilling up from a junior to intermediate developer.
 Built foundational knowledge of RESTful APIs, back-end and front-end project structures, mobile projects, CI/CD, databases, and leveraging Cloud services along with Microservice architecture and queues.
-- Worked as a fullstack developer, getting exposure to large variety of technologies.
+- • Worked as a fullstack developer, getting exposure to large variety of technologies.
-- <b>Backend:</b> C# with .Net Framework, hosted on Azure Cloud, SQL
+- • __Backend:__ C# with .Net Framework, hosted on Azure Cloud, SQL
-  - SOLID principles, Dependency Injection, Source Control and Agile development used extensively
+  - • SOLID principles, Dependency Injection, Source Control and Agile development used extensively
-- <b>Frontend:</b> Angular with TypeScript
+- • __Frontend:__ Angular with TypeScript
-- <b>Mobile:</b> Xamarin
+- • __Mobile:__ Xamarin
-- Worked with Product Owners in order to help convert customer requirements into actionable backlogs in Jira.
+- • Worked with Product Owners in order to help convert customer requirements into actionable backlogs in Jira.

 `2016`
 __Software and Game Developer__, Sea Monster

 I worked at Sea Monster for 5 months after graduating, which was an animation studio which recently expanded to include a games development startup in order to expand client offerings.
--  Created and maintained Augment Reality mobile applications for clients, for both Android and iOS
+- • Created and maintained Augment Reality mobile applications for clients, for both Android and iOS
--  <b>Engine:</b> Unity3D with C#
+- • __Engine:__ Unity3D with C#

 ## Education